nurinamu/emotobooth/README.md

   - `timing=noFace&`: all face-related steps are skipped; only aura animates in.
   - `timing=noAura&`: all face-related steps run, and then the animation stops.
   - `timing=noChrome&`: all face and aura animations run, but chrome does not render.
+- Event options: Emotobooth supports multiple designs for different events, these are added and handled inside of main.js, here are the currently supported events
+  - `event=horizon`
+  - `event=next`

 ## Frontend Details